JAlcocerT/JAlcocerT/content/blog/da-communication.md

 sudo snap install rocketchat-desktop
 ```

+> It reminds me also to Revolt: https://github.com/revoltchat/revolt.chat?tab=readme-ov-file

+> > They built a cool side with astro btw :)

 * **Mattermost** also provides a self-hosted option, and their open-source licensing model focuses on providing the core communication features for free, with paid features (like advanced security and compliance tools) available for enterprise users.
     * https://github.com/mattermost/mattermost/tree/master
     * https://mattermost.com/pricing/